If you like the work I do on this blog, please consider supporting it via my Patreon or a Ko-fi tip.

 Viewing Entries

 Contests that are held as part of a gaming convention are usually located in a high traffic area.
-Entries are placed into glass fronted display cases with shelves from the floor to five or six feet up.
-Viewing entries can be a crowd jostling experience at busy conventions, and you may have to bend down or stand on tiptoe to see all the pieces.
-It is common for the largest pieces to be located on the bottom shelves.
+Entries are placed on shelves in tall glass-fronted display cases.
+Viewing the entries can be a crowd jostling experience at busy conventions, and you may have to bend down or stand on tiptoe to see all the pieces.
+It is common for the largest pieces to be placed on the bottom shelves.
 Others are usually grouped by category.
-The display cases are locked when the contest staff is not available, and if they are located in a room like a dealer hall, the room is locked as well.
+The display cases are locked when the contest staff is not available, and if they are located in a room like a dealer hall, the room is locked during off-hours, as well.
 At Gen Con the display cases of the main contest are in a busy hall, so they’re still accessible for viewing at odd hours.
-(And there’s enough traffic to deter thoughts of funny business.)
+Even late at night there is enough traffic in the halls to deter thoughts of funny business.

 The display cases at Crystal Brush 2018 at Adepticon.
 Display case viewing isn’t always this busy, but it’s not uncommon.

-One of the fun features of open style shows is that entries are displayed on tables.
-Entrants arrange their displays in each category as they wish, which may include risers, backdrops, or other elements.
-They must do this with the constraints of the room available and the needs of other entrants, however.
+One of the fun features of open format shows is that entries are displayed on tables.
+Entrants arrange their displays as they wish, which may include risers, backdrops, or other elements.
+They must do this within the constraints of the available display space and the needs of other entrants, however.
 The display tables are usually raised to approximately chest height.
 This is convenient for viewing by average height viewers, but may present difficulties to those in wheelchairs or of smaller stature.
 The tables are typically spread out around an entire room, so viewing tends to be less crowded than around display cases.
 There is no separation between viewer and entries, which allows you to examine the entries from different angles and without light glare, etc. Volunteer staff are usually on hand to remind viewers not to touch the figures or to ask parents to remove rowdy children who might jostle the tables.
-Display rooms are open for set hours and locked when closed.
+Display rooms are open for set hours and are locked when closed.

 All of those tables are filled with fantastic entries.
 And that wasn’t even the whole room!
 World Expo 2017 in Chicago.